jacek-kurlit/sms-modem/README.md

 - [x] Make sms_cli to use static references to configuration and db to be reused across whole app
 - [x] make sms_api to handle Mock and Alcatel providers
-- [ ] make sms_api to handle sending to contacts and groups with plain text and templates
+- [x] make sms_api to handle sending to contacts and groups with plain text and templates
+- [ ] Add ability to replace all contacts with values from csv
+- [ ] Add ability to read received messages
+- [ ] Add scheduler to plan when to send sms (hard, requires some service in background)